-Compared to conversions, click through rates (CTR) don’t seem nearly as important.
+Compared to conversions, click-through rates (CTR) don’t seem nearly as important.
 Clicks don’t make you any money—at least, not directly.

-Basically, if you don’t attract users from your headline, you don’t have much hope of them seeing your content.
+If you don’t attract users from your headline, you don’t have much hope of them seeing your content.
 That means you have practically no chance they’ll convert.

-The effectiveness of your headline can increase organic click through.
+The effectiveness of your headline can increase organic click-through.
 So you have to make it good.